My Brother's Husband: Critical response

 James Yeh of Vice commented on how the series deals with the issue of gay marriage, which is unrecognized in Japan, and wrote that Tagame's artwork, writing and muscular male characters make My Brother's Husband "a beautiful, stirring, and deeply human work".

 Rachel Cooke wrote in The Guardian that "Not only is it very touching; it’s also, for the non-Japanese reader, unexpectedly fascinating."

 Charles Pulliam-Moore, writing for io9, commented on how the manga deals with homophobia in modern-day Japan, saying that, "My Brother's Husband gently alludes to the sort of small, everyday aspects of homophobia that ultimately drove Yaichi's brother to leave" and that: "The message the Tagame's trying to get across—that quiet, subtle bigotry can be just as harmful as loud, bombastic bigotry—isn't always an easy one to process.
 Tagame understands that and hopefully, as the rest of the book unfolds, readers will too."

 Rebecca Silverman praised the series in Anime News Network, giving it an A− grade, writing: My Brother's Husband is an honest, quietly emotional look at how prejudices and preconceptions can hurt not only the people we're biased against, but also ourselves.
 Both heartbreaking and heartwarming, this first volume is well worth reading, and Tagame's solid, clean artwork with attention to details like body hair that we don't often see in mainstream manga, help to ground the story in reality.
 It's the kind of book that you can devour in one sitting but wish that you didn't – not only because there's so much to think about, but also because it's good enough that you don't actually want it to end.
 However, Silverman criticized the length of time it takes for Mike to develop as a character, and some issues with the artwork.

-Ian Wolf gave the series 10 out of 10 in MyM, commenting positively on how the manga manages to confront homophobia, and how it stands out from most LGBT-themed manga released in the English, which are normally yaoi series depicting bishōnen.
+Ian Wolf gave the series 10 out of 10 in MyM, commenting positively on how the manga manages to confront homophobia, and how it stands out from most LGBT-themed manga released in English, which are normally yaoi series depicting bishōnen.

 American comics author Alison Bechdel praised the comic.

 The French edition has been reviewed by a prominent gay magazine, Têtu, which regarded Tagame's foray into gay rights positively.

 Accolades

 My Brother's Husband received an Excellence Prize at the 19th Japan Media Arts Festival in 2015.
 In December 2016, the French edition of the manga was nominated for the "Best Comic" at the 44th annual Angoulême International Comics Festival.
 In 2018, it received the Excellence Award at the 47th Japan Cartoonists Association Award.
 The first volume of the Pantheon edition of the manga won the 2018 Eisner Award for Best U.S. Edition of International Material—Asia.
+The Young Adult Library Services Association listed the English edition of the manga as one of their Top 10 2018 Great Graphic Novels for Teens.